“Opposites attract” may work in movies, but in real life, it can be a minefield.

 Looking back, I would say that for the first part of our relationship, I behaved pretty badly.
 Part of that was feeling misunderstood, part of it was a real lack of self-awareness on my part.
 I was used to acting like a chameleon to try to fit in, becoming what I thought other people wanted me to be.

 Suddenly I had this person who was really into me, and the power of that went to my head.
 I had no idea it was okay to be me and ask for what I needed.
 In fact, I didn’t really even know how to be me.
 Instead I wanted a mind-reader who knew what I wanted or else.
-This is not a formula for long-term relationship success.
+That is not a formula for long-term relationship success.

-Discovering My Personality Changed Everything
+Discovering My Introversion Changed Everything

 We’ve been together for over 30 years now, and I’ve learned a lot in this time.
 I had to, or this marriage would never have worked.
 Part of that was maturity and life experience, and another part was doing a deep dive into my introverted personality (INTJ).
 I did a Myers-Briggs workshop as part of a team building exercise at work, and it was mind-blowing.